KxSystems/ml/README.md

 ## Introduction

-The automated machine learning platform described here is built largely on the tools available within the machine learning toolkit.
-The purpose of this platform is to provide users with the ability to automate the process of applying machine learning techniques to real-world problems.
+The automated machine learning library described here is built largely on the tools available within the machine learning toolkit.
+The purpose of this framework is to provide users with the ability to automate the process of applying machine learning techniques to real-world problems.
 In the absence of expert machine learning engineers this handles the following processes within a traditional workflow.

 - Data preprocessing
 - Feature engineering and feature selection